kgraghav/expsolver/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-For licensing information check the LICENSE file
+For licensing information check the LICENSE file <br>
 [Link to Github]https://github.com/kgraghav/expsolver/